ramalhais/previous/branches/branch_softfloat/readme.previous.txt

   NeXTdimension Graphics Board:                NeXTstep 2.1 and later NeXTcube and NeXTstation (68040 Turbo):      NeXTstep 2.2 and later

+Previous includes an internal NFS and NetInfo server for advanced interaction with the host system.

 Previous comes with a command line utility called "ditool" (disk image tool).
+It can be used to extract raw disk image files into a directory on the host system.
-You can get informations about its features and how to use it by calling it with the -h option (ditool -h).
+You can get further informations about ditool's features and how to use it by calling it with the -h option (ditool -h).
 Be careful using the -clean option, because it will delete all files from the specified directory without asking.

+Previous is able to netboot from a directory containing an extracted bootable installation of NeXTstep.
+The netboot feature requires a case sensitive file system and extended file attributes (sys/xattr.h) being available on the host system.

  3) Compiling and installing